 - Admissions staff confirms the entry term based on anticipated graduation term on SHADEGR, and admits the student to the master's for the term immediately following the anticipated graduation term.
 The student’s admission will be provisional pending completion of the bachelor’s degree.

-- The student will be considered a graduate student the first semester after the bachelor’s degree is awarded and will assessed graduate tuition from this point forward.
+- The student will be considered a graduate student the first semester after the bachelor’s degree is awarded and will be assessed graduate tuition from this point forward.

 - The department advisor will meet with the student to complete the AGDP Course Approval form.
 This completed form must be sent to the registrar’s office to become part of the student file.

-- When the undergraduate student needs to enroll in 5000- or 6000-level courses for graduate credit (as listed on the AGDP course approval form) the student will need to process the registration in the registrar’s office.
+- When the undergraduate student needs to enroll in 5000 or 6000 level courses for graduate credit (as listed on the AGDP course approval form) the student will need to process the registration in the registrar’s office.
 The AGDP course approval form must be on record in the registrar’s office before the student enrolls in courses for graduate credit.

 Criteria for admission